bytefish/ODataAuthorization/README.md

 The library has been renamed to `ODataAuthorization` to avoid being mistaken as an official Microsoft package.

-Starting with version `2.0.0` the APIs between projects differ greatly, so please read carefully when updating this dependency.

 [capability annotations]: https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Capabilities.V1.md

 ## Usage